kyleu/generust/README.md

 It uses [actix-web](https://actix.rs), [maud](https://maud.lambda.xyz), [UIKit](https://getuikit.com), and [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) to serve your app as a server or webview, via HTTP and WebSockets.

+Rust nightly is required, at least for now

 ## Example Projects

 [generust-example-project](https://github.com/kyleu/generust-example-project) - Basically just the result of running this template